-- If you attack an opponent after having just moved towards that opponent (so that your move and attack are in the same direction or at most 45° apart), then your attack is calculated as if you had 3 more points of strength and dexterity. - The damage bonus is only gained if this is a regular, flanking, or controlled retreat attack.
+- If you attack an opponent after having just moved towards that opponent (so that your move and attack are in the same direction or at most 45° apart), then your attack uses twice as many damage dice as usual (before criticals are applied). - The damage bonus is only gained if this is a regular, flanking, or controlled retreat attack.